Low Back Pain

 Step 1: Finding out What is Causing Your Back Pain.

 While low back pain is very common, no two cases are exactly identical.
 Muscle strains, disc herniations, spinal arthritis, scoliosis, joint injuries and even simple stress are some of the varied causes of back pain.
 Each of these distinct causes requires very different treatment approaches.
 This is why the most important first step in treating back pain is clearly defining the diagnosis or source of the pain.
 This means performing a complete history, physical examination and many times imaging studies like X-Rays or MRIs.
 Our Physical Medicine office specializes in the advanced diagnosis of back pain.
 We utilize the latest in techniques and a battery of testing and evaluations to identifying the source of back pain, making the next phase of care that more effective.

 Step 2: Reviewing Your Options for Care.

 Once our team has determined the source of your pain, the next step is to review your options for care.
 Our philosophy is that we want you to understand all of your options for treatment not just those that we offer.
 We sit down with each patient, for often 45 minutes to and hour, and review the results of their tests and what treatments will work for best in their case.
 We feel the quick five-minute approach to patient education is a plan for failure.

 Unless patients clearly understand the reasons for their pain and what they should do about, they won’t truly partner in the process of getting better.
-They will often do things that sabotage their improvement and loose motivation if the results are erratic.
+They will often do things that sabotage their improvement and lose motivation if the results are erratic.
 It’s important to sit down with each patient and thoroughly review their condition and what our recommends are.
 If more than one specialty is needed for, the patient will be seen in a group consultation with several doctors and/or therapists, each reviewing some aspect of the proposed care.

 Step 3: Begin Your Treatment.